christopherdebeer/Jason.js/README.md

 JSON* (DSL)
 ------

-This is obviouly not generic/standard JSON, based on an implimentation I saw of Tim Farlands: [Don](https://github.com/twfarland/don).
+This is obviouly not generic/standard JSON, but is based on an implimentation I saw of Tim Farlands: [Don](https://github.com/twfarland/don).

 Basically all markup is represented as an Array of which the: